wheel58m/poet-tools-cs/README.md

 ## Issues

-Currently, the `FindRhyme` method writes to the console too many times, erasing/hiding previous console messages.
+-   Currently, the `FindRhyme` method writes to the console too many times, erasing/hiding previous console messages.
+-   The program only finds traditional rhymes (ending sounds) but does not identify complex rhyming schemes like unconventional rhymes, internal rhymes, or phrase rhymes.

 ## Instructions